Wine-qualitity/wine-qualitiy-model/readme.md

 # Project Goal Clearly states what your project sets out to do and how the information gained can be applied to the real world

-This project will be focused on predicting a wine quality score based on various given factors such as acidity, sugar amount, and alcohol content.
+	This project will be focused on predicting a wine quality score based on various given factors such as 'acidity, sugar amount, and alcohol content.'
 	We will be attempting to identify which variables have the most effect on a wine's quality score.
 We will also be building a machine learning model that will attempt to predict a wine's quality score based on our identified variables.
 We will approaching this project as a linear regression problem, since our target variable is numerical value.

 # Initial Hypotheses - Initial questions used to focus your project